RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 Cloud providers, cloud customers, and ISPs are not particularly concerned about whether an organization’s migration is satisfactory from a compliance perspective.
 The words, “compliance perspective” should automatically bring to mind regulator(s).
 Options A, B, and D are therefore incorrect answers.

-### Question # 29 - What is probably the best way to avoid problems associated with vendor lock-out?
+### [important] Question # 29 - What is probably the best way to avoid problems associated with vendor lock-out?
 A. Use strong contract language.
 B. Use nonproprietary data and media formats.
 C. Use strong cryptography.